 Obviously, home equity goes hand in hand with property values in general.
 During the height of the pandemic, home prices skyrocketed for a combination of reasons: lack of available inventory, record low interest rates and intense buyer demand.
 That trifecta sent the value of homeowners’ equity stakes soaring.

-However, the real estate landscape is significantly different in 2023.
+However, the real estate landscape is significantly different in a post-pandemic world.
 In many places around the country, the housing market has been slowing down or cooling considerably thanks to the steep mortgage interest rate environment.
 As a result, there were fewer homes on the market in 2023 and fewer sales.

-Source: CoreLogic Homeowner Equity Insights – Q1 2023
+Source: CoreLogic Homeowner Equity Report – Q3 2023